Beth-Watt/IBM-Linux-Course-Labs/Linux-Script-and-Permissions/README.md

 `-rwxr--r-x` before running the script successfully.

-First attempt at `chmod` failed because there was no space between `o+x` and the filename — a small but important syntax detail.
+First attempt at `chmod` failed because there was no space between `o+x` and the filename, a small but important syntax detail.

 ## What is in the Folder
-- `Linux-Script-and-Permissions-1.sh` — bash script that prompts for first and last name and prints a greeting
+- `Linux-Script-and-Permissions-1.sh` - bash script that prompts for first and last name and prints a greeting
-- `2Script Permissions Lab.png` — terminal output showing chmod permissions and successful script execution
+- `2Script Permissions Lab.png` - terminal output showing chmod permissions and successful script execution

 ### Permissions and Running the Script
 ![Script Permissions Lab](2%20Script%20Permissions%20Lab.png)